History of the Russian Federation: Succession crisis

-When appointed, Putin was a relatively unknown politician, but he quickly established himself both in public opinion and in Yeltsin's estimation as a trusted head of government, largely due to the Second Chechen War.
-Just days after Yeltsin named Putin as a candidate for prime minister, Chechen forces engaged the Russian army in Dagestan, a Russian autonomy near Chechnya.
+forces engaged the Russian army in Dagestan, a Russian autonomy near Chechnya.
 In the next month, several hundred people died in apartment building bombings in Moscow and other cities, bombings Russian authorities attributed to Chechen rebels.
 In response, the Russian army entered Chechnya in late September 1999, starting the Second Chechen War.
 The Russian public at the time, angry over the terrorist bombings, widely supported the war.
 The support translated into growing popularity for Putin, who had taken decisive action in Chechnya.